snaranjop1/snaranjop1/README.md

 <code>Well, well, well, look who's here!
 How have you been?</code>
 # I'm Sergio Naranjo 🍊

-## I’m a Software Engineer from Colombia.
+## Software Engineer from Colombia.
 I like to build top quality software, beautiful UI’s and enhancing experiences.

 <div>
   <h2> 🚀 Tech Stack </h2>